A guide to MIMS for pharmaceutical companies

 What’s the difference between the print and online versions of MIMS?

 The print edition of MIMS includes a selection of our drug comparison tables and guideline synopses, and summaries of prescribing information for the products most commonly encountered in primary care.
 It also features short reviews of key new drugs.
+The December 2023 issue is the final print edition of MIMS.

 The website hosts the full range of tables and guideline summaries and the complete drug database (searchable by brand or generic name, or drug class), together with visual guides and live product trackers.
 Healthcare professionals also consult the website for the latest news on medicines and prescribing in primary care, including new product launches, safety alerts and guidance changes.